Alison blogs about opening up about her mental health to her best friend.

 I wish I had opened up sooner.
 It was hard, but when I did, it helped alot.

 I wish I had opened up sooner.
-It was hard, but when I did, it helped alot.
+It was hard, but when I did, it helped.
 Why didn’t I reach out sooner?
-Partly it was my ego, that I thought I had to be the strong one all the time, and maybe because it’s my upbringing that we’re taught that it’s negative to talk about emotions, and that even in this day and age, that sort of idea still clings on to you.
+Partly it was my ego; that I thought I had to be the strong one all the time, and maybe because of my upbringing I was taught that it’s negative to talk about emotions, and that even in this day and age, that sort of idea still clings on to you.

 But if there was more of a culture of talking about mental health, then things would be easier for all of us.
 There’d be more understanding and maybe people wouldn’t suffer in silence like I did.

-Knowing that I can talk about how I feel... makes managing easier
+Knowing that I can talk about how I feel, about what’s going on, and that it’s OK to do so, makes managing easier.

 After CBT, and some counselling, and getting back into exercise (exercise really helped), and being open with those close to me, I feel like I’ve come out the other side.